Antarctic krill: Biological pump and carbon sequestration

 Krill are thought to undergo between one and three vertical migrations from mixed surface waters to depths of 100 m daily.
-The krill is a very untidy feeder, and it often spits out aggregates of phytoplankton (spit balls) containing thousands of cells sticking together.
-It also produces fecal strings that still contain significant amounts of carbon and, glass shells of the diatoms.
+The krill is a very untidy feeder, and it often spits out aggregates of phytoplankton (spitballs) containing thousands of cells sticking together.
+It also produces fecal strings that still contain significant amounts of carbon and glass shells of the diatoms.
 Both are heavy and sink very fast into the abyss.
 This process is called the biological pump.
 As the waters around Antarctica are very deep (2000–4000 m), they act as a carbon dioxide sink: this process exports large quantities of carbon (fixed carbon dioxide, CO2) from the biosphere and sequesters it for about 1,000 years.

 If the phytoplankton is consumed by other components of the pelagic ecosystem, most of the carbon remains in the upper layers of the ocean.
 There is speculation that this process is one of the largest biofeedback mechanisms of the planet, maybe the most sizable of all, driven by a gigantic biomass.
 Still more research is needed to quantify the Southern Ocean ecosystem.